Indication and Important Safety Information

 DRUG ABUSE AND DEPENDENCE

-- ZURZUVAE contains zuranolone, a Schedule IV controlled substance under the Controlled Substances Act
+- ZURZUVAE contains zuranolone, a Schedule IV controlled substance

 - Zuranolone has abuse potential with associated risks of misuse, abuse, and substance use disorder including addiction